-The quantitative assessment process, capital planning as part of ICAAP, reflects the overall risk level at the Bank, measured in terms of required capital against potential loss expected for the Bank, in the normal course of business and under stress scenarios.
+The quantitative assessment process, the capital planning process of ICAAP, reflects the overall risk level at the Bank, measured in terms of required capital against potential loss expected for the Bank, in the normal course of business and under stress scenarios.
 This capital is estimated by an internal assessment process, for all risks to which the Bank is exposed, based on the Bank's strategic plan and over a three-year planning horizon.

 Capital planning as part of ICAAP includes Pillar 1 capital allocation, based on risk assets calculated using the standard approach, in conformity with Proper Conduct of Banking Business Directives for capital measurement and adequacy, including credit, market, CVA and operational risk.
-As well as the additional capital allocation under Pillar 2, with respect to risks not listed under Pillar 1 and additions with respect to risks listed under Pillar 1 but the Bank believes that the capital allocated with respect to it under this pillar is insufficient, in the normal course of business and under stress scenarios.
+As well as the additional capital allocation under Pillar 2, with respect to risks not listed under Pillar 1 and additions with respect to risks listed under Pillar 1 but the Bank believes that additional capital allocation is required in respect thereof, in the normal course of business and under stress scenarios.